pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 9{
 10    "data": {}
 11}
 ```

 ## Get message actions

+##### Requires Message Persistence
-Requires Message Persistence.
-Enable it in the Admin Portal: https://admin.pubnub.com/ (see: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).
+Enable Message Persistence for your key in the Admin Portal.

 Get a list of message actions in a channel.
-Results are sorted by action timetoken in ascending order.
+The response sorts actions by the action timetoken in ascending order.

+##### Truncated response
-Truncated response: If limits are hit, the response includes a more property with parameters for pagination.
-Make iterative calls, adjusting parameters to fetch additional actions.
+If the response is truncated, a more property is returned with additional parameters.
+Send iterative calls, adjusting parameters to fetch more actions.

 ### Method(s)

 Use this JavaScript method:
 ```
 `1getMessageActions({
 2    channel: string,